cowrie/cowrie/docs/BACKEND_POOL.rst

     printf "pts/0\npts/1\npts/2\npts/3\npts/4\npts/5\npts/6\npts/7\npts/8\npts/9" >> /etc/securetty
     service xinetd start

-Customising XML configs
+Customizing XML configs
 =======================

-If you want, you can customise libvirt's XML configurations.
+If you want, you can customize libvirt's XML configurations.

 The main configuration for a guest is located in ``default_guest.xml``.
 This defines the virtual CPU, available memory, and devices available on the guest.
 Most of these configurations are